Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 console.log("Bye");
 ```

-And this is the output
+And this is the output.

 ```txt
 Hello there